 These results, derived from very realistic drills, indicate that in the real world, such as when an actual ship gets hit by an actual cruise missile, that Norwegian submariner has it all wrong; males and females very much differ in what they can and cannot do.
 The conclusion is inescapable: Every male crew member replaced by a female measurably degrades the ability of the crew to respond in an emergency.
 And as a consequence, when the shit hits the fan for real, people will die, for real.
 But as they burn alive, writhing in unspeakable agony, they and their loved ones can at least derive comfort from the knowledge that they have advanced the cause of gender equity.

 You may have noticed that males have tended to dominate the historical record.
 It is certainly arguable that this is due at least in part to the fact that history has been written mostly by men, who tend to favor traditional historiography, in which big events get all the ink.
 Following this model, history reads as an endless procession of headlines: wars, revolutions, epic battles, technological breakthroughs, political struggles, mass movements, and so on, with males as the principal protagonists.
 Some reject this depiction.
-The counter-argument runs: History isn’t the headlines, it’s the margin notes, the little, ordinary, everyday stuff that happens all the time.
+Their counter-argument runs, more or less that history isn’t the headlines, but in the margin notes, the little, ordinary, everyday stuff that happens all the time.
 Or to put it another way, history isn’t the river, it’s what happens on the banks.
-This may, in fact, be so.
-But if you look at it that way you’d have to agree that history makes a mighty boring read.
+Fair enough.
+But if you look at history that way you’d also have to agree that it makes a mighty boring read.

 You may also have noticed that certain endeavors are top-heavy with one sex or another.
 For fairly obvious reasons, males dominate the professions that demand strength or aggression, such as the building trades, the military, and professional sports.
 But for less obvious reasons males also dominate the “hard” sciences, engineering, mathematics, technology, most medical specialties, and the upper ranks of almost every field of business.
 By contrast, females overwhelmingly dominate the “caring” professions such as nursing and teaching, social work, and the “soft” sciences, such as sociology and biology.
 These sharp disparities stubbornly persist despite sustained efforts by academia and government to overturn them in the form of quotas, affirmative action, and modified standards.